 Good question and we're not entirely sure of the answer.
 It was started by "The Poolmaster" Ed Rivet sometime in the mid-1990's and all picks were sent in by email.
 The Poolmaster tallied results by hand and send emails during the rounds to keep everyone updated.

 For official purposes, the 2022 tournament was designated as the official 25th Big Dance Club competition.
-After 25 years, The Poolmaster finally won the competition he started.
+After 25 years, The Poolmaster, for the first time, finally won the competition he started.

 No competitor has ever been Champion twice.
-In the 27 years of the Club's history, we've had 27 different first place finishers.
-And there are members of the club who have been competing at least 20 years.
+In the 28 years of the Club's history, we've had 28 different first place finishers.
+And there are several members of the club who have been competing at least 20 years and have been Champion once.

-There is an interesting "Beginner's Luck" phenomena in the Club where one or more first time competitors almost always end up in the money.
+There is an interesting "Beginner's Luck" phenomena in the Club where one or more first time competitors always end up in the Top 3.
 Several Champions have been crowned in their "Rookie" year of competition.

-Despite not ever having repeat a Champion, many competitors have finished in the Top 3 in various places more than once.
-The most prolific Top 3 finisher is Paul Long, who had a hot streak in his early years in the Club, now claiming 6 overall Top 3 finishes - 1 Championship and two second place finishes and three third place finishes.
-Another long-time competitor, Champion and multi-Top 3 finisher is Bill Peper, whose nephew Joe is also a Champ and multi-Top 3 finisher.
+Despite not ever having repeat a Champion, many competitors have finished in the Top 3 more than once.
+The most prolific Top 3 finisher is Paul Long, who had a hot streak in his early years in the Club, now claiming 6 overall Top 3 finishes - 1 Championship and two 2nd place finishes and three 3rd place finishes.
+Another long-time competitor, Champion and multi-Top 3 finisher is Bill Peper, whose nephew Joe Peper is also a Champ and multi-Top 3 finisher.